-Statistical analysis of the concentration versus effect data was performed using a custom computer program, ToxCalc.
-This program is designed to calculate the lethal concentration, 50 percent ( $LC{50}$ ) / effective concentration, 50 percent ( $EC{50}$ ) statistic and its 95 percent confidence interval (CI), as applicable, using the appropriate EPA recommended analysis.
+Statistical analysis of the concentration versus effect data was performed using a custom computer program, ToxCalc from Tidepool Scientific Software.
+This program is designed to calculate the lethal concentration, 50 percent $(LC{50})$ / effective concentration, 50 percent $(EC{50})$ statistic and its 95 percent confidence interval (CI), as applicable, using the appropriate EPA recommended analysis.
 Statistical significance of comparison of means for Ceriodaphnia dubia, fathead minnow, and Americamysis bahia survival and reproduction, growth, and fecundity was determined by hypothesis testing using either Fisher's Exact test or Dunnett's test.
-Point estimates testing to calculate the $LC{50}$ or $EC{50}$ was determined with the Trimmed Spearman-Karber method.
+Point estimate testing to calculate the LC50 or EC50 were determined with the Trimmed Spearman-Karber method.